Priscilla Misihairambwi Mushonga

 In 1989 she was Co-Founder and Coordinator of Women And AIDS Support Network also a founding member of the National Constitutional Assembly (NCA)."She is one woman whose commitment and determination struck me," said NCA chairman and long-time fellow activist Lovemore Madhuku.
 Her mentor and inspiration was Margaret Dongo, a former liberation struggle guerrilla.
 Misihairabwi-Mushonga was Dongo’s polling agent and was elected as a Councillor in Harare in 1996.
 Mushonga joined the Movement for Democratic Change (MDC) Party when it started in 1999.
 When the MDC party split in 2005, she remained with the smaller MDC formation led then by professor Arthur Mutambara Movement for Democratic Change (MDC-M).
 She was elected Deputy Secretary-General of that party.
 In 2009 she was appointed Minister of Regional Integration and International Cooperation in the Government of National Unity (GNU).
 In the 2011 MDC-M congress she was elected the party's Secretary General, a position she will held up to the next congress in 2016.
 She was the MDC-M chief representative at (JOMIC)Joint Monitoring and Implementation Committee and (COPAC) the Constitutional Parliamentary Committee a committee that was in charge of writing the Zimbabwean constitution.[2]

-In the 2000 By-Elections, (see A History of Zimbabwean Elections) Glen Norah returned to Parliament:
+In the 2000 Elections, (see A History of Zimbabwean Elections) Glen Norah returned to Parliament:

 - Priscilla Misihairabwi of MDC with 17 866 votes,